ktepe/carndP3/Project3_BehavioralCloning_Report_KemalTepe.md

 * Test that the model successfully drives around track one without leaving the road
 * Summarize the results with a written report

 The entire code can be obtained using [here](./model_nvidia.py).
-The video file is downloaded from [My public dropbox folder](dropbox).
 Now we will go to important parts of the steps of the project

 #### 1. Use the simulator to collect data of good driving behavior